mhostetter/galois/docs/pages/tutorials/constructing_fields.rst

    # Reset the display mode to the default
    GF.display(); a

-The :obj:`galois.GF.display` method can be called as a context manager.
+The :obj:`galois.GFArray.display` method can be called as a context manager.

 .. ipython:: python